 How do I access child mental health support?

-To access support for your child’s Mental health diagnosis, an excellent first point of call with be talking to your GP.
+To access support for your child’s mental health diagnosis, an excellent first point of call will be talking to your GP.
 This can be difficult as many young people (and adults) feel a stigma surrounding discussing their mental health.

 Being open about your own feelings and mental health when discussing accessing support will be really useful.
 Using examples of celebrities who have been honest about their mental health concerns is another good option.